Our Room 101: Words That Need to Leave the Workplace

 Without realising it, the interpretation of the word ‘talent’ can be detrimental to your people and their performance.
 For example, the words ‘top talent’ is regularly used in corporations to define who’s got potential and who hasn’t.

-For us, we also feel the word talent is dangerous because it creates a sense of superiority.
+For me, I also feel the word talent is dangerous because it creates a sense of superiority.
 As if in our human species, there are those who are talented and those who are not – which as we all know is simply not the case.
 We all have various natural talents which are dependent on a range of personal qualities.

 If used too often, talent can also make people leaders focus too heavily on particular skills or attributes of new hires, meaning they’re less likely to discover someone who is an ideal fit for the role, simply because they’ve already decided in their own minds what this ‘talent’ looks like.